HOW TO PREPARE YOUR BEST AUSTRALIAN PARTNER VISAS APPLICATION IN 2022

-There were some changes in the Australian Migration Regulations in 2021.
+There are some changes in the Australian Migration Regulations in 2023.
 Accordingly, Partner visas including temporary and permanent are their top priorities.
 That’s why many couples took advantage of this to apply for a Partner visa in the past.

 In this article, VEM will help you identify whether you’re qualified for Partner visas and which type of visa is suitable for you.
 Additionally, we’ll also provide you information about how to prepare for a visa application as well as useful advice from Mr Phong Cao – member of the Migration Institute of Australia (MIA).